Moji14/Matlab-signal-processing/README.md

 ana_c_ana_m.m plots carrier, modulator, AM, PM and FM signals in time and frequency domains.
 n_ask.m plots an N-level encoded modulator and the corresponding ASK in time and frequency domains.
+n_fsk.m plots an N-level encoded modulator and the corresponding FSK in time and freq. domains.